basarat/demo-typestyle/11-server/script.md

   const css = getStyles();
   res.send(renderPage({ html,css }));
 });
 app.use(express.static('public'));
 app.listen(3000, function () {
   console.log('App listening on port 3000!')
 });
 ```
+Some notes ^ :
+* We will go ahead and create a utility renderPage function which will take some html and css and return a rendered index.html content as a string.
+* Our main html page contains html with a head tag containing a style tag with id  ... which contains all our server rendered css.
+* Next it has a body tag with a root div (of id root) which contains all our server rendered html
+* Finally our index page loads our client side script `bundle.js` which will redydrate the style-target and root div.

+* We will create our http server using express.
+* We will add a root handler to return our index page.
+  * We will pre-render the html using ReactDOMServer.renderToString passing in our app component.
+  * We will get the server collected styles using typestyle's getStyles function.
+  * And we will send the response by rendering into the page, this html and css.

+* To serve our client `bundle.js` file we will simply serve up the public folder.

+* Finally our application will listen on port 3000 and once it starts it will log out the message "App listening on port 3000".

-Our `bundle.js` is being generated using webpack and points to `app/main.tsx` file (show wepback.config.js).
+* The `bundle.js` file in our index page is being generated using webpack, which is configured using `webpack.config.js`. (show wepback.config.js).
+  * The output section of our config is writing `bundle.js` to the public folder.
+  * Our application entry in the config points to `src/app/main.tsx` file

-* Lets go ahead and create this main.tsx file
+* Lets go ahead and create this main.tsx file which is our client side entry point.
-* We will bring and react and react dom for the html.
+* We will bring and react and react dom for hydrating the html.
-* From TypeStyle we will bring in `setStylesTarget` for the css.
+* We will also bring in TypeStyle for hydrating the css.
 * Next we bring in our root app component.
 * We will hydrate the html using React DOM at the root div
-* We will hydrate the css using `setStylesTarget` at the `styles-target` tag.
+* To hydrate the CSS we will set typestyle styles target to the style tag in the document head.

 ```js
 import * as React from 'react';